minernchan/NUScheduler-doc/README.md

 ## Problem description

-Students in university at times face the dilemma of planning what modules to choose in not just the next semester, but also the subsequent semesters.
+Students in university at times face the dilemma of planning what modules to choose for not just the next semester, but also the subsequent semesters.
+This is especially true for freshmen who would be concerned with planning their module routes for 4 years of university education.
 Most of the time, the issues tend to be related to fulfilling prerequisites for higher level modules and whether the specific basket of modules taken in one semester will be manageable for a typical student.
+Also, students intending to apply for Student Exchange Programmes(SEP) may also be unsure of how to incorporate the SEP into their module mapping.
 In the end, students may find that they have not planned their schedules optimally and may even end up taking extra semesters to fulfill certain requirements just to graduate, or end up selecting a basket of modules that is too demanding with heavy workloads.

 On the other hand, there are senior students who are enthusiastic about helping others to map out their modules so that others do not face the same problems they did while planning their modules.
 However, they do not have the channels to share their experiences with others.